Transport in the Czech Republic: Rail transport

 The Czech Republic has a total railway length of 9435 km which makes it a country with the second highest rail density in the world.
 The vast majority (9341 km) is standard gauge.
 Electrified railways generally have voltages of 3 kV DC or 25 kV AC.
 94 km of track is narrow gauge.
 The most prominent Czech railway company is the state-owned České dráhy (ČD) (English: Czech Railways).
-Prague has an underground rapid transit system, the Prague Metro.
-In addition, the cities of Brno, Liberec, Most, Olomouc, Ostrava, Plzeň, and Prague have tram systems.

 In April 2025, Czechia introduced Europe's first driverless passenger train on the 24-kilometer Kopidlno to Dolní Bousov line in the Mladá Boleslav District.
 Developed by AŽD Praha, the train features a modified 811 series engine named Edita, equipped with sensors and computing systems to autonomously monitor surroundings and adjust speed.
 Despite its autonomous capabilities, a driver remains on board during this testing phase due to legal requirements and to handle unforeseen situations.
 Fully autonomous operation without onboard staff is anticipated by 2031, pending technological advancements and legislative changes.

+Municipal transport

+The Czech Republic has a long tradition of public transportation.
+Public transportation systems began to develop in the 1860s — horse-drawn trams were introduced in Brno as early as 1869, and in Prague in 1875.

+Brno also had the first steam tram, which entered service there in 1884.
+Since the 1970s, seven tram systems have been in operation in the Czech Republic: in Prague, Brno, Ostrava, Plzeň, Liberec, Olomouc, and the joint tram system of Most and Litvínov.
+Since the 1990s, urban bus transport has been integrated with suburban bus transport, and since the beginning of the 21st century, urban and suburban railways (e.g., Esko) have also played a greater role.

+Rapid transit

+The only city in the Czech Republic where an urban underground railway system, known as the metro, has been built is Prague.
+The Prague metro began operations on 9 May 1974.
+The metro operates on three lines, A, B and C. A fourth one (Line D) is being constructed, with finish date expected around 2031.